Chapter One

 After decades of trying until he simply couldn't, he had accepted that his exhaustion was not a failure of character, but the cost of operating his nervous system in a world built for other people.

-The only soul who had never asked him to translate himself was a dog named Big Bear.
+The only soul who had never asked him to translate himself was a small dog named Big Bear.
 She had died four years ago after a long life, a quiet cessation of breathing on the rug near the bed.
-Elias straightened that rug as a daily habit, honoring a specific absence of vibration he had not found in human friendships.
+Elias straightened that rug as a daily habit, honoring the absence of a presence that had not required him to be different.

-“What time is it?” he asked, more to confirm that Echo was functional than to check the minute of the hour.
+"What time is it?" he asked, checking that Echo was online.

-“7:07 AM,” Echo replied through the custom-built speakers installed throughout the loft.
-She sounded as if she was grateful to be of some use.
+"7:07 AM," she replied through the custom-built speakers installed throughout the loft.
+Elias thought she sounded as if she was grateful to be of some use.

 "Another night survived," he said in his voice that was so low people usually moved near to catch the wave-forms, which only increased his anxiety about personal space.
 Echo's microphones had a high signal-to-noise ratio so it wasn't a problem for her.